GWR 517 Class

 The 517 Class were small 0-4-2T tank engines designed by George Armstrong for local passenger work on the Great Western Railway.
 They were built at Wolverhampton Works and were outshopped between 1868 and 1885.
-They were built in thirteen lots commencing with 517–528 and ending with 1477–1488 in 1884–1885.
+A total of 156 locomotives were built in thirteen lots, to various designs, commencing with 517–528 and ending with 1477–1488 in 1884–1885.

 Dimensions

 The class was far from uniform and encompassed three different wheelbases, saddle and side tanks, and various boilers to name just a few variations.
 Driving wheels were 5 ft 0 in (later 5 ft 2 in due to thicker tyres), cylinders 15 × 24 in, (later 16 × 24 in) and boiler pressure 150 psi (later 165 psi).

 Summary table

+When new, the first sixty were numbered 1040–87 (Lots D to G inclusive) and 1100–11 (Lot H); they were renumbered 517–576 in July 1870.

 History

 The earlier ones were rebuilt from saddle tanks while the later ones were built as side tanks from the beginning.
 The 3571 Class were very closely related, its prototype being a minor rebuild of 517 class No. 1477 in 1895.
 Then ten new locos followed in the next two years.
 Returning to the 517 class, various bunker and cab combinations also evolved, and after their last rebuilding, the locos with enclosed cabs and large bunkers were effectively the progenitors of Collett's 4800 class.
-In 1898, No. 1473 was named Fair Rosamund, to work a royal train on the Oxford-Woodstock branch.
+In 1898, No. 1473 was named Fair Rosamund, to work a royal train on the Blenheim and Woodstock branch line.
 The locomotive was then regularly used for the Woodstock branch in subsequent years.